parthsujalshah/Employee-Turnover/README.md

 - Create dummy variables for categorical variables ("Department" and "Salary")

 ### FEATURE SELECTION
-Selecting 10 most important features using Recursive Feature Elimination (RFE) and Logistic Regression Model.
+Selecting the most important features using Recursive Feature Elimination (RFE) and Logistic Regression Model.
 The selected features are:
 1. Satisfaction Level
 2. Last Evaluation
 3. Time Spent in the Company